smartems/smartems/docs/sources/tutorials/ha_setup.md

 stored on disk rather than on a shared database.
 This is the default behavior for smartEMS and if only want multiple servers for fail over this is a good solution since it requires the least amount of work.

 ### Stateless sessions
 You can also choose to store session data in a Redis/Memcache/Postgres/MySQL which means that the load balancer can send a user to any smartEMS server without having to log in on each server.
-This requires a little bit more work from the operator but enables you to remove/add grafana servers without impacting the user experience.
+This requires a little bit more work from the operator but enables you to remove/add smartems servers without impacting the user experience.
 If you use MySQL/Postgres for session storage, you first need a table to store the session data in.
 More details about that in [[sessions]]({{< relref "../installation/configuration.md" >}}#session)

 For smartEMS itself it doesn't really matter if you store the session data on disk or database/redis/memcache.
-But we recommend using a database/redis/memcache since it makes it easier manage the grafana servers.
+But we recommend using a database/redis/memcache since it makes it easier manage the smartems servers.